McMaster-Drone-Club/Gemini2-Camera-Feed/README.md

    - Depth to 3D point conversion
    - RANSAC plane fitting
    - Convex hull of inliers
+   - Conversion of plane normals to global frame
+   - Labeling of planes as either Wall or Floor

 5. Visualization
    - Live feed with overlays